cloyd88/corporate.robojackets.org/index.md

 ---

 ## Purpose
-RoboJackets, Inc. is a Georgia non-profit corporation that is dedicated to the promotion, education, and advancement of the field of robotics.
+RoboJackets, Inc. is a Georgia non-profit 501(c)(7) corporation dedicated to the promotion, education, and advancement of the field of robotics.
 We support hands-on, super-curricular activities at the Georgia Institute of Technology.
 For more information about our programs, please visit our main website, [RoboJackets.org](https://robojackets.org).

 ## Governance
 - [Articles of Incorporation](https://drive.google.com/file/d/1OcqHgg6gsmm7M0igoncS3_vZkH_1u93N/view)
 - [Bylaws](https://drive.google.com/file/d/1Nm9xpIIiznrOYsQsehvWmgUdIhvd08BZ/view)

-## Board of Directors
+## Officers and Directors
 The board of directors is a group of volunteer Georgia Tech alumni that provide guidance, oversight, and administrative support to the corporation.
+Officer positions are noted in parentheses.

 - Ryan Strat <small>(President)</small>
 - Jonathan Spalten <small>(Secretary)</small>